fluse9/frontend-interview/README.md

   - Country is required.
 - Submit button display a summary of the form data below the form.

+Solution can be rendered on home page or any other page you wish.

 ### Notes

 To initialize the app run `make init`.